 Q.6 More expansion of foreign direct investment can boost __________ .

 Q.7 How will the offer curve react when customers are heterogeneous?

 A) Zero quadrant

 Q.8 Which of the following are improved when capital and labour are moved internationally?

 B) Capital gains

-9. Which industry characteristics will have free entry?
+Q.9 Which industry will have a free entry?